 - "Overall, the 2013 Verano provides the kind of comfortable and capable driving experience move-up buyers expect." -- Kelley Blue Book

-- "Still, the Verano is devoid of surprises, smooth, and quiet.
+- "... the Verano is devoid of surprises, smooth, and quiet.
 The turbo delivers a nice rush with instant throttle response." -- Popular Mechanics

 Acceleration and Power

-The base Buick Verano has a 2.4-liter, four-cylinder Ecotec engine that makes 180 horsepower and a standard six-speed automatic transmission.
-The Verano Turbo, which is new for the 2013 model year, has a 2.0-liter, turbocharged four-cylinder engine that makes 250 horsepower.
-It also has a six-speed automatic transmission, and a six-speed manual is a no-charge option.
+The base Buick Verano has a 2.4-liter four-cylinder Ecotec engine that makes 180 horsepower.
+A six-speed automatic transmission is standard.
+The Verano Turbo, which is new for the 2013 model year, has a turbocharged 2.0-liter four-cylinder engine that makes 250 horsepower.
+It also has a six-speed automatic transmission.
+A six-speed manual is a no-charge option.
 The base Verano averages 21/32 mpg city/highway, while the Verano Turbo averages 21/30 mpg with the automatic transmission, according to the EPA.

 Most auto critics think the base engine’s available power is fine, but several think it lacks power for passing and merging maneuvers.
 Test drivers favor the turbocharged engine because it is significantly more powerful than the base engine.
 They also like its available manual transmission because it shifts gears smoothly.
 Reviewers who tested a Turbo model equipped with an automatic transmission also think it operates smoothly.
 They say the same applies to the base model.

 - "The 6-speed manual transmission operates smoothly, but not as crisply as some premium-compact competitors.
 With either engine, the automatic transmission shifts fluidly, but the manual shift gate is useful for summoning the best acceleration." -- Consumer Guide